The Pupil Premium

 As from September 2014, the DfE calls this group of children ‘Disadvantaged’ and any child not in this category comes under ‘Other’.

-Please follow the links below to see how much Dr Triplett’s has been allocated, how we have used it and the impact on standards.
+Please see the documents below to see how much Dr Triplett’s has been allocated, how we have used it and the impact on standards.

-Our Governor for Disadvantaged Children is Mrs Julie Murray.
+Our Governor for Disadvantaged Children is Mrs Thandi Lopes.

-If you would like any more information, please contact Mrs Pauline Byles, Interim Co-Head or Mrs Murray through the school office.
+If you would like any more information, please contact Mrs Pauline Byles, Associate Headteacher or Mrs Lopes through the school office.